lform/lwind/readme.md

 - Add `rich-text inverted` to apply white text and adjusted link/list marker colors for rich text on dark backgrounds.
 - Links inside rich text are always underlined — this is a WCAG requirement and should not be overridden.
 - YouTube and Vimeo iframes are automatically forced to `width: 100%` with a `16/9` aspect ratio.
-- Rich text now includes a modernized flow-spacing model, better heading rhythm, improved list styling, cleaner blockquotes, and more robust media/table handling.
+- Includes a modernized flow-spacing model, better heading rhythm, improved list styling, cleaner blockquotes, and robust media/table handling.
 - WordPress-specific rich text handling is separated into vendor files so editor and frontend content can share the base `rich-text` styles while still supporting WordPress-specific markup.
 - `css/editor.css` is available for editor-specific builds and includes the editor base styles plus the shared component stack needed for rich text authoring.
 - Relevant vendor files, enable and disable them as needed: